 A hospital authority1 must use reasonable skill and care in carrying on the hospital2 and is liable for the acts or omissions of its permanent staff, whether they are surgeons, physicians or nurses or fall into any other category, in the course of their employment3.
 A hospital authority is in principle liable for its failure to provide sufficient and properly qualified and competent medical staff for a specialist unit in a hospital4.
-In addition it seems that in principle a hospital authority is liable for the acts or omissions of any part-time or visiting consultants and specialists if they
+In addition it seems that in principle a hospital authority is liable for the acts or omissions of any

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.